Boondi raita | boondi ka raita

 What is special about dahi boondi

-Raita is super simple, easy to make.
-With minimal pantry spices, raita can be prepared within 5 minutes.
-Thick creamy curd is mixed with crispy boondi, blended with spices - best restaurant style boondi raita.
-Boondi Raitha is popular in Hydrabadi cuisine and Punjabi cuisine.
+Raita is super simple and easy to make.
+With just a few pantry spices, raita can be prepared in 5 minutes.
+Thick creamy curd is mixed with crispy boondi, blended with spices – best restaurant-style boondi raita.
+Boondi Raitha is popular in Hyderabadi and Punjabi cuisines.
 If you want to make South Indian style pachadi, add the tempering and serve.

 What kind of curd should I use for boondi ka raita?

-Always use fresh thick creamy thick curd for boondi ka raita.
+Always use fresh, thick, creamy curd for boondi ka raita.
 I have used homemade curd, but you can also use sour cream or non-flavored yogurt for raita.
 Use thick, well-set curd or yogurt.
-If you have a watery curd, set aside the whey for buttermilk and separate the thick curd and use it for raita
+If you have a watery curd, set aside the whey for buttermilk, separate the thick curd, and use it for raita

 Can I use sour curd?